 Then we’d be in the political rhetoric of the conservatives and reactionaries of the 1920s and 30s.

 I doubt this is deliberate.
 More likely, Trump is ignorant of European history.

 But it’s no coincidence either than he should mimic nationalists and populists from the past.
 Illiberal strongmen have things in common.
 Politics is a nuisance to them.
 Once they win an election, they believe they have the right to do anything.
 If the nation is “weak”, it must be because it was stabbed in the back by effeminate elites.
 Legal niceties, like the rule of law, must always give way.
 So must dissent and loyal opposition.

-“The time for empty talk is over,” Trump announced on Friday.
+“The time for empty talk is over,” Trump announced.

 Nor was Trump’s portrayal of America as a crime-ridden and humiliated superpower reclaiming its rightful place among nations a rhetorical innovation.
 Revanchism and a thirst for greatness were the hallmarks of fascism in interwar Europe.